 Hike On and Off the Appalachian Trail

-The City of Harrisonburg was designated an Appalachian Trail Community in 2011, which recognizes communities located along the trail corridor that promote and protect the trail.
-Harrisonburg is located just 18 miles West from the Swift Run Gap entrance of the Shenandoah National Park.
+The City of Harrisonburg was designated as an Appalachian Trail Community in 2011, which recognizes communities located along the trail corridor that promote and protect the trail.
+Harrisonburg is located just 18 miles west from the Swift Run Gap entrance of the Shenandoah National Park.
 Harrisonburg has an abundance of offerings for hikers, including local services, guides and gear.
 Harrisonburg is a participating Virginia Volkssport Association, offering a variety of hiking trails throughout the city for the entire family.
-Grab the gear you need at Walkabout Outfitters before you hit the trails!
+Grab the gear you need at local Walkabout Outfitters before you hit the trails!

 Appalachian Trail Conservancy

 “Located only 18 miles to the west of the A.T., Shenandoah National Park and Skyline Drive, Harrisonburg, Virginia is a gateway to some of our country’s true national treasures . . .
 It’s no wonder why A.T. hikers and visitors love to spend time in Harrisonburg.
 Nestled in the scenic Shenandoah Valley, Harrisonburg is a trendy city filled with locally-owned restaurants, museums, art galleries and shops that connect historic downtown Harrisonburg to James Madison University.” – Appalachian Trail Conservancy, the guardians of the Appalachian Trail.

 Shenandoah National Park/Skyline Drive